DON’T KNOW US?

 AMY S. CHOI

 Amy is co-founder and editorial director of The Mash-Up Americans.
-A Korean-American married to a Colombian-Mexican-American, she is mom to a feisty Korombexican-American: in other words, The Future of America.
-She has worked for 10+ years as a journalist and editor in New York and her work has appeared in Bloomberg BusinessWeek, Women’s Wear Daily, Inc., TED and Salon, among other publications.
+A Korean-American married to a Colombian-Mexican-American, she is mom to two feisty Korombexican-Americans: in other words, The Future of America.
+She has worked for 15+ years as a journalist and editor in New York and her work has appeared in Bloomberg BusinessWeek, Women’s Wear Daily, Inc., TED and Salon, among other publications.
 She specializes in getting people to tell stories they never expected to share.
 She earned degrees in journalism and poetry writing at Northwestern University.
 You can follow her @awesomechoi and find her in Brooklyn.

 “Amy is just the best.”

 Rebecca is co-founder and chief executive of The Mash-Up Americans.
-A Salvadoran-Jewish-American married to an American-American, she has worked for 10+ years in media, arts and culture, particularly focusing on the shared cultural experiences that bring people together.
+A Salvadoran-Jewish-American married to a woke white dude, she has the world’s most adorable baby and has worked for 10+ years in media, arts and culture, particularly focusing on the shared cultural experiences that bring people together.
 As director of business development at New York Public Radio, Rebecca helped transform a leading radio station group into a multi-platform media company by engaging audiences where they live: on their phones, in their communities, and at live events.
 She earned an MBA at the Yale School of Management and read a lot of Virginia Woolf at Columbia University.
 You can follow her at @beccale and find her in Los Angeles.